BobDotCom/capture-the-wu-writeups/osint/insecurity.md

 Attempted solution:

 Supposed that it could be a substitution cipher with unique characters.
 Assigned each character a letter and ran through dCode but yielded nothing.

+Googled and found certain fonts, but they didnt lead anywhere.